PandoraMedia/music-audio-representations/README.md

 pip install sxmp-mule
 ```

+This module requires FFMpeg to read audio files, which may be downloaded [here](https://ffmpeg.org/download.html).

 MULE uses SCOOCH as a configuration interface, which relies on yaml configuration files.
 To see an example configuration for running mule, please check out the provided configuration [here](/supporting_data/configs/mule_embedding.yml).

 **NOTE:** MULE model weights are stored on `git lfs`.
 If you wish to run a model using these weights, we recommend you clone this git repository: